 Joanna Bridget Gibbs

-My books are limited edition, hand-bound, original works often concerned with reinterpreting literary/historical texts – notably by Renaissance authors, John Milton, William Blake, Mary Wollstonecraft, the Romantics, Thomas De Quincey, and Charles Dickens – and informed by my academic work on Renaissance literature and drama and my interests in dissident traditions, particularly mysticism and anarchism, the hermeneutics of alchemical texts, mythology, fairy tale, and the genres of weird, occult and fantasy fiction.
+My books are limited edition, hand-bound, original works often concerned with reinterpreting literary/historical texts – notably by Renaissance authors, John Milton, William Blake, Mary Wollstonecraft, the Romantics, Thomas De Quincey, and Charles Dickens – and informed by my interests in Renaissance literature and drama and dissident traditions, particularly mysticism and anarchism, the hermeneutics of alchemical texts, mythology, fairy tale, and the genres of weird, occult and fantasy fiction.

 My imagery typically blends digital photography with printmaking, etching, hand engraving and letterpress printing, which I’ve studied at London’s City Lit, Art Academy, Morley College and Harrington & Squires.
-In addition, I employ textiles, hand and machine embroidery, typewritten text and hand-stamped lettering to emphasis the tactile properties of my books, drawing on my training in costumes, props design and art history at Goldsmiths, Central St Martins College of Art and the University of Sussex.
-I also make original textiles sculptures and book-related jewellery for private collectors and the boutiques Stag and Bow (Stagandbow.com/makers/joanna-gibbs) and Shy on London’s Southbank.
+In addition, I employ textiles, hand and machine embroidery, typewritten text and hand-stamped lettering to emphasis the tactile properties of my books and hand-pulled and digital prints, drawing on my training in costumes, props design and art history at Goldsmiths, Central St Martins College of Art and the University of Sussex.
+I also make original textiles sculptures and book-related jewellery for private collectors and the boutiques Stag and Bow and Shy on London’s Southbank.

 I’m a member of Artists Books Online (Artistsbooksonline.co.uk/ joanna_gibbs.shtm) and regularly exhibit at small press fairs internationally and locally.
-My books are held in public and private collections, including those of the British Library, University College London, University of Westminster, Manchester Metropolitan University, St Bride Library and the Edward Clark Collection.
+My books are held in public and private collections, including those of the British Library, University College London, University of Westminster, Manchester Metropolitan University, St Bride Library, the Scottish Poetry Library and the Edward Clark Collection.

 Small press and artists’ book fairs